How Do I Know If My Loved One Needs Help?

-Recognizing If a Loved One Needs Help
+Recognizing If A Loved One Needs Help

 Not all who use drugs become addicted, and addiction doesn’t always include the excessive consumption of an illicit substance.
 Consequently, it may be hard to determine whether or not a loved one needs help.
 Moreover, the signs and symptoms of addiction can vary from person to person.
 A person’s weight, lifestyle, genetics, and the substance they are addicted to can affect what symptoms they exhibit.
 Nonetheless, recognizing the signs of addiction can be vital to saving the life of a loved one.

-A Substance Use Disorder (SUD) is characterized by a person’s addiction to drugs or alcohol and their inability to stop, despite the physical or social harm the addiction may cause.
+A substance use disorder (SUD) is characterized by a person’s addiction to drugs or alcohol and their inability to stop, despite the physical or social harm the addiction may cause.
 Many times, addiction begins with the recreational use of substances but turns into dependency as the body becomes reliant on the substance to function or feel normal.
 As an addiction continues and increases in severity, the toll of maintaining drug cravings will present itself in various ways.

 Below are common physical symptoms and social signs to look for if you suspect a loved one needs help.